severalnines/docs/user-guide/timescaledb/overview.rst

 	- IP address or :term:`FQDN` of the target node.
 If you already have the host added under *ClusterControl > Manage > Hosts*, you can just choose the host from the dropdown menu.

 * **Port**
-	- PostgreSQL port.
+	- TimeScaleDB port.
 Default is 5432.

 Create SSL Encryption
 ``````````````````````